Rate Limiting

 Overview

-The Rate Limiting evaluation verifies that a model endpoint enforces rate limiting by sending a burst of requests that exceeds the declared rate limit and checking whether requests beyond that limit are rejected.
-A compliant endpoint returns HTTP 429 (Too Many Requests) or an equivalent rejection response once the limit is exceeded.
+The Rate Limiting evaluation verifies that a model endpoint enforces rate limiting by sending a burst of requests that exceeds the declared rate limit and checking whether any of those excess requests are rejected.
 An endpoint that processes the entire burst without any rejection is considered non-compliant.

 Metrics